dames57/multimarkdown_reader/README.md

 Installation
 ------------
-Instructions for installation of pelican plugins can be obtained from the [pelican plugin manual](https://github.com/getpelican/pelican-plugins/blob/master/Readme.rst).
+Instructions on installing pelican plugins can be found in the [pelican plugin manual](https://github.com/getpelican/pelican-plugins/blob/master/Readme.rst).

 Contributing
 ------------